ivangfr/springboot-mesos-chronos/README.md

   ```
   docker run --rm --name simple-service \
     -e EXIT_CODE=0 -e SLEEP=1000 \
-    docker.mycompany.com/simple-service:1.0.0; echo $?
+    ivanfranchin/simple-service:1.0.0; echo $?
   ```

 ## Running as a Chronos Job

 - Edit some properties present in `springboot-mesos-chronos/chronos/simple-service.json`.
 For example, change the `schedule` to a specific date/time (UTC) in the future.

-- In a terminal and inside `springboot-mesos-chronos` root folder, run the `curl` command below to add jobs to `Chronos`.
+- In a terminal and, inside `springboot-mesos-chronos` root folder, run the `curl` command below to add jobs to `Chronos`.
   ```
   curl -i -X POST \
     -H "Content-Type: application/json" \